parshotamjanani-web/PF-LAB-03-25K-2064/README.md

 # PF-LAB-03-25K-2064
-aboutme.md
+Describng Myself and why I intreted in programming

-My Name is pirshotam Das
+My name is pirshotam das
-Currently I am studying BS Cyber Security in FAST University karachi.
+currently I am stydying in FAST-NUCES karachi.
-And my hobby is to learn dail new skills.
+And I am motivated person who loves learning new things daily and improving myself.
+I am intrested to learn today's modern programming and how it is work